makrai/notes/arora15-random-walk-embedding.md

   * in the method of moments tradition (Hsu+ 2012; Cohen+ 2012)
 * Inspecting (2.1) suggests word vectors need to have varying lengths,
   * to fit the empirical finding that word probabilities satisfy a power law
-* Furthermore, we will assume ... isotropy
+* Furthermore, we will assume isotropy
   * can be quantified in two ways
-    * as a prior in the bayesian tradition, which says that [the] ensemble of word vectors consists of i.i.d draws generated by s · v̂,
+    * as a prior in the bayesian tradition, which says that the ensemble of word vectors consists of i.i.d draws generated by s · v̂,
       * v̂ is from the spherical Gaussian distribution, and
       * s is a scalar random variable explained below